mviereck/x11docker/README.md

 Basics:
  - If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
 (To use `--xorg` within X, look at [setup for option --xorg](#setup-for-option---xorg)).
  - As a well working base for convenience and security, it is recommended to install `xpra` and `Xephyr`.
 (On Ubuntu also `Xvfb`).
-It is recommended to use latest xpra version from [http://xpra.org](http://xpra.org/).
+It is recommended to use latest stable xpra version from [http://xpra.org](http://xpra.org/).

 Advanced usage:
  - Hardware acceleration with option `--gpu`